hawkoli1987/Megatron-Bridge/docs/training/config-container-overview.md

 ## Configuration Export and Import
 The `ConfigContainer` supports serialization to and from YAML, allowing configurations to be saved, shared, and reloaded across training sessions.
+The `ConfigContainer` supports serialization to and from YAML, allowing configurations to be saved, shared, and reloaded across training sessions.

 ### Export to YAML
 ```python